pepopowitz/working-effectively-with-pull-requests/src/index.md

 ...

-many times that historical record is even for the person who made the changes
+and that historical record is useful for anyone who works on this codebase,

-because it's hard for anyone to remember what they were thinking a month ago
+any time in the future

+not just the individuals who worked directly on the PR.

 -->